Visegrád Group: History and categorization

-Economic transformation from communist central-planning to democratic market-economy was one of the goals of the Visegrad cooperation and was seen as an integral part of the so-called “Return to Europe”.
+Economic transformation from "communist central-planning" to "democratic market-economy" was one of the goals of the Visegrad cooperation and was seen as an integral part of the so-called “Return to Europe”.
 The Visegrad countries succeeded to various levels and managed to overcome the economic slump after the 1989 revolution during the 1990s.
 With integration into the European Union, they chose an export-led FDI-dependent growth model.
 Not only due to their geographical proximity to Germany, but also due to their elite's decision to protect their industrial heritage, they became manufacturing hubs for Western European companies, foremost for the German automotive sector.
 This strategy differentiates Visegrad countries from other (semi)peripheral economies like the Baltic states (dependent on a debt-driven model) or Southern Europe (debt-based consumption-led model).

 In 2009, Slovakia adopted the euro as its official currency, being the only member of the group to have done so.
 All four countries are eventually obliged to adopt the euro in the future and to join the Eurozone once they have satisfied the euro convergence criteria by the Treaty of Accession since they joined the EU.

 GDP (per capita)

 If counted as a single country, the Visegrád Group's GDP would be the 4th in the EU, 5th in Europe and 15th in the world.
 In terms of international trade, the V4 is not only at the forefront of Europe, but also of the world (4th in the EU, 5th in Europe and 8th in the world).

-Based on gross domestic product per capita (PPP) estimated figures for the year 2020, the most developed country in the group is the Czech Republic (US$40,858 per capita), followed by Slovakia (US$38,321 per capita), Hungary (US$35,941 per capita) and Poland (US$35,651 per capita).
+Based on gross domestic product per capita (PPP) estimated figures for 2020, the most developed country in the group is the Czech Republic (US$40,858 per capita), followed by Slovakia (US$38,321 per capita), Hungary (US$35,941 per capita) and Poland (US$35,651 per capita).
 The average GDP (PPP) in 2019 for the entire group is estimated at US$34,865.
-(Source?)